 But the question of affordability is still one of the issues that many Londoners are concerned about.

-The Conservative AM Andrew Boff criticised the Mayor policy of housing.
+The Conservative AM Andrew Boff criticised the Mayor’s policy on housing.
 He claimed that Khan “goes on about percentages of housing without going about global numbers.”

-Boff contended that the Mayor thinks that he has a success if “he built two houses and one was affordable.”
+Boff contended that the Mayor thinks that he had had a success if “he built two houses and one was affordable.”

 Later, Mr. Khan defended himself and his strategy in housing.